segmentio/segment-docs/src/connections/destinations/catalog/nanigans/index.md

 More information about the semantic naming of our [ecommerce events](/docs/connections/spec/ecommerce/v2/).

-If the folks at Nanigans ask you pass through any custom parameters, you can map the Segment event properties to arbitrary querystring parameters as well. **Note:** This is currently only supported via the server-side destination, which is used for our mobile and server-side libraries.
+If the folks at Nanigans ask you pass through any custom parameters, you can map the Segment event properties to arbitrary querystring parameters as well. **Note:** This is currently only supported using the server-side destination, which is used for our mobile and server-side libraries.

 ## Server-Side

-By default, if you are sending data via a mobile library, we will send the `IDFA` (iOS) or `Advertising ID` (Android) so that you can associate server side events with the anonymous users from your mobile app.
+By default, if you are sending data using a mobile library, we will send the `IDFA` (iOS) or `Advertising ID` (Android) so that you can associate server side events with the anonymous users from your mobile app.

 However, if you are sending events with a server side library, you can still manually pass the `IDFA` or `Advertising ID` under `context.device.advertisingId` and we will send it along to achieve the same effect.